 Why you’ll love Green Mountain’s Go Local Solar plan:

 Green Mountain matches the energy use of your home with the purchase of Texas solar Renewable Energy Certificates to ensure that 100% of your electricity use is offset with an equivalent amount of solar generation in Texas.

 Ready to put the sun to work?
-We’ve made it easy to purchase solar energy from one of our offsite solar parks without installing solar panels on your roof.
+We’ve made it easy to purchase solar energy from our offsite solar parks in Texas without installing solar panels on your roof.

-When you sign up for Go Local Solar, Green Mountain purchases both power and Renewable Energy Certificates (RECs) from a Texas solar park through a Power Purchase Agreement.
-Power Purchase Agreements are a widely used tool to finance and build new renewable energy projects.3
+When you sign up for Go Local Solar, Green Mountain purchases Renewable Energy Certificates (RECs) from solar parks in Texas.
+RECs are a widely used tool to ensure that renewable energy is delivered to the electric grid.

-Third-party studies show that large-scale solar is now cost-competitive with traditional forms of power generation.4 This means that you can purchase solar energy at a cost similar to traditional electricity plans.
+Third-party studies show that large-scale solar is now cost-competitive with traditional forms of power generation.3 This means that you can purchase solar energy at a cost similar to traditional electricity plans.

 Ready to go solar and help grow solar in Texas?
 We have you covered with our Go Local Solar plan.

 1 Solar Energy Industries Association, Solar Spotlight – Texas, 2018, https://www.seia.org/sites/default/files/2018-12/Federal_2018Q3_Texas.pdf

 2 Smart Electric Power Alliance, Community Solar Program Design Models, 2018, https://sepapower.org/resource/community-solar-program-designs-2018-version/